SJWooly/IaCPoC/README.md

 ## Steps
 - `terraform init` to initialise the Terraform workspace
-- `terraform apply` to view the planned infrastructure changes, and confirm to apply these
+- `terraform apply` to view the planned infrastructure changes, and confirm to apply these -- you may need to run `terraform get` to pull in the module references to the overarching 'main.tf'
 - don't forget to `terraform destroy` afterwards